Mone Chiba: Early years

+Chiba began skating in 2010 and was coached by Soshi Tanaka at the Sendai Ice Rink from the ages of six to eighteen.

-Chiba began skating in 2010.
-She placed twenty-first at 2015–16 Japan Novice B Championships and twenty-ninth at 2016–17 Japan Novice A Championships.
+She would place twenty-first at 2015–16 Japan Novice B Championships and twenty-ninth at 2016–17 Japan Novice A Championships.
 She made her first international appearance at the 2017 Asian Open in the advanced novice category and was first after the short program.
 In the free program, she downgraded a jump and had a fall.
 She finished in fifth place.
 Chiba placed sixth at 2017–18 Japan Novice A Championships.

 Making her junior national championship debut at the 2018–19 Japan Junior Championships, Chiba finished in eighteenth place.
 The following year, she placed sixth at the 2019–20 Japan Junior Championships and was then invited to compete in the senior event because fourth place Momoka Hatasaki was still a novice skater.
 She finished in eighteenth place.
 In the junior category, she won the 2020 Challenge Cup.

 2020–21 season

 She finished eighth place at the 2020–21 Japan Junior Championships and was invited to the 2020–21 Japan Championships, placing in twentieth there.